dentarg/auth0-blog/_posts/2017-12-13-creating-symfony-blog-part-2.markdown

 {% endraw %}
 {% endhighlight %}

-Before we try to create a new entry, lets build the page that displays all of the authenticated users blog posts.
+Before we try to create a new entry, let's build the page that displays all of the authenticated users blog posts.

 ### Displaying blog posts created by authenticated author

-In your AdminController lets add a new method called `entriesAction()` and input the code below.
+In your AdminController let's add a new method called `entriesAction()` and input the code below.
 All this will do is retrieve all of the blog posts by the authenticated user and pass those into the template `entries.html.twig` to be displayed.

 ```php
 /**